spences10/scottspence.com/posts/cookie-based-theme-selection-in-sveltekit-with-daisyui.md

 SvelteKit using daisyUI.

-Through the use of cookies, I was able to eliminate the "Flash of Wrong Theme" effect, providing a more seamless transition and continuity across user sessions.
+Through the use of cookies, I was able to eliminate the "Flash of Wrong Theme" effect, giving a seamless transition for the selected theme.

 The SameSite attribute was an interesting touch, ensuring cookies are used in a secure and controlled manner.